walterfan/walter-ai-kb-book/README.md

-# lazy-code-kb-book — Knowledge-base engineering for software projects
+# async-pkb-book — Knowledge-base engineering for software projects

 > **Knowledge building for a software project** means turning prose (wikis,
 > ADRs, runbooks) and code (repos, graphs, embeddings) into a **single,